Urpagin/slpcli/README.md

 ## Timeout
 There isn't a timeout system in place as of now.
 This is very problematic as bogus/down hostnames make the program pend.

+## TODO

+* Fix the very small overhead of launching a new thread with `std::async` by using an Asio-native solution (see [Timeouts](https://think-async.com/Asio/asio-1.30.2/doc/asio/examples/cpp11_examples.html)).

+* Add support for Bedrock Edition?

 ---

 ## 📚 References & Acknowledgments